 But those are memories from the first 33 years of my life.

 The city (CBD) is a lovely place to visit during the Christmas period.
 It buzzes with locals and tourists.
 The city square has a wonderful Christmas tree and the main streets are lit up.

 It’s pretty quiet in the suburbs and apart from a few lit houses, you wouldn’t even know it’s Christmas.

-My neighbour who otherwise pretends like she doesn’t know me, actually stopped her car in the driveway to say ‘Merry Christmas’ this year.
-I guess Christmas makes everyone happy – even the grinch.
+My neighbour who otherwise acts like she doesn’t know me, actually stopped her car in the driveway to say ‘Merry Christmas’ this year.
+I guess Christmas makes everyone happy.

 Christmas in summer

 People outside of Australia find it funny that we have a summer Christmas.
 I think it’s awesome!
 You can wear what you want without having to wear a coat or sweater – or like my friend Su says, ‘Ugly Christmas sweaters’.